As detailed in our Cookie Policy,

 Brockenhurst is a good example of a village that has migrated over the years leaving its parish church stranded outside the village.

-Run your mouse over the small maps and watch Brockenhurst move.
+Run your mouse over the small maps or tap on them to watch Brockenhurst move.

 The original village clusters around and below St Nicholasʼ Church at the top of the hill.